shreyamusini/power.outages-project/README.md

 ## DATA CLEANING AND EXPLORATORY DATA ANALYSIS

+We perfomed data cleaning on OUTAGE.START.TIME, OUTAGE.START.DATE, OUTAGE.RESTORATION.TIME, OUTAGE.RESTORATION.DATE, CLIMATE.REGION, CUSTOMERS.AFFECTED, ANOMALY.LEVELS, and CLIMATE.CATEGORY.
+Each cleaning method is described below:

+### OUTAGE.START columns and OUTAGE.RESTORATION columns
 We did a bunch of cleaning for the outage start data, outage start time, outage restoration data and time columns so we have all the information situated in 1 column for both start and restoration.
 We did so by changing it to datetime first and then to timedelta and then adding both the start data and time to have them in the same column.
 As well, we filled in the 9 NAN values in the OUTAGE.START and OUTAGE.RESTORATION columns in two different ways: filling in the NANs with the average duration of power outages + their start timestamp in OUTAGE.START and filling in OUTAGE.START and OUTAGE.RESTORATION by imputing the mean start and end times per region, which is the CLIMATE.REGION column.

+### CLIMATE.REGION and CUSTOMERS.AFFECTED
 There were a total of 4 NANs in the CLIMATE.REGION column for the states Hawaii and Alaska.
 For these values, we manually filled Hawaii with a postal code of HI and Alaska with AK.
 We imputated the null values in the CUSTOMERS.AFFECTED column by imputing with their average customers affected by the state the power outage took place.

+### ANOMALY.LEVELS and CLIMATE.CATEGORY
 We filled the null values in ANOMALY.LEVEL using probabilistic imputation conditioned on the MONTH and YEAR columns of our dataframe.
 There were still 9 null values in the dataframe because the anomaly levels of those month and year were filled with NaN.
 Since the anomaly levels were values from known values of the oceanic El Niño/La Niña index referring to the cold and warm episodes by season that were also averaged over periods of 3 months, we took the values that attributed to the month and year the remaining null values and probabilistically imputed the anomaly levels manually.

 After this imputation, we realized the CLIMATE.CATEGORY column had 9 NaN values.
 Since the oceanic index table also color coded the values for each group of 3 months as warm, cold, or normal (which are the values used in CLIMATE.CATEGORY which is pulled from the same table as anomaly values) we manually filled in the climate categories using month and year to get the category.
 The last data cleaning step we performed was removing Alaska's power outage from the dataframe because there was only 1 reported outage where most of the values were NaN and nothing to reference to perform imputations.

 ### HEAD OF CLEANED DATAFRAME